onkelbeh/HomeAssistantRepository/README.md

 ### `app-misc/homeassistant-full`

+WARNING: This one currently breaks emerge with an 'Argument list too long' error.
+It compiles with a [kernel hack](https://git.edevau.net/onkelbeh/HomeAssistantRepository/issues/190#issuecomment-1002).
+Thanks to @gcampagnoli.

 This Ebuild contains **746** USE Flags for (nearly) all components of Home Assistant with external dependencies.
 Most components compile, but these are too many (for me) to run tests for all of them on a regular schedule.
 This will be tested from time to time.
 Who would blame me for this at 800 USE Flags ;-)

 ### Commons for all three Main Ebuilds